Scroll Top

 EXPENDITURE RESPONSIBILITY SPECIFIC TERMS

 The foundation’s grant agreement contains these additional terms and conditions required under U.S. law for expenditure responsibility grants.
+A sample of the complete agreement can be viewed here.

 • Limitation on Use of Grant Funds: Grantees will not undertake any activity for purposes other than those specified in Section 170(c)(2)(B) of the Code (i.e., religious, charitable, scientific, literary or educational purposes, or the prevention of cruelty to children or animals) including an obligation to compensate the foundation for any funds not used for the stated purpose of the grant.